4.1.6 Non‐Tenure Track Faculty

 Term and Contract Renewal: Individuals appointed as Continuing Track faculty (see "Appointments" above) will have a six-year probationary period comprised of three successive two-year appointments, subject to annual review and a recommendation for contract renewal by the chair/director/dean.

 In the second and fourth year, a full peer review will be conducted.
 In the sixth year, on the basis of recommendations from the full peer review and chair/director/dean, and with the approval of the provost, individuals will receive either a seventh terminal year appointment or a three-year contract subject to annual review.
 In the second year of the three-year contract, the chair/director/dean will recommend whether the individual will be afforded a contract of four years in length to begin after the three-year contract.
 Subject to satisfactory annual evaluations, during the last year of a four-year contract, a fourth full peer review will be conducted.
 Subject to the recommendation of the peer review and chair/director/dean, and with the approval of the provost, the individual will receive a five-year contract on a "rolling" basis, subject to an annual review.
-Faculty on five year rolling contracts are subject to the peer evaluation of faculty as defined in the Faculty Handbook.
+Faculty on five year rolling contracts are subject to peer evaluation every five years.
 Contract renewal is subject to the notice provisions of the Faculty Handbook, "Terminations and Non-Renewals."
 Note that CT faculty members being considered for promotion to Associate Professor or Professor must be externally evaluated (see section 4.4.2).
-(10/13/05), revised 12/09/05; 5/2016.
+(10/13/05), revised 12/09/05; 5/2016; 2/2018

 Individuals hired on full-time temporary appointments who are appointed subsequently as primary, full-time, continuing Continuing Track faculty will have their previous time of service counted in the computation of subsequent contract renewal periods.
 No individual will receive a three- or five-year "rolling" contract without a full peer review.